wzr1337/rsi.schema/doc/schema.spec.md

               "type": "string"
             }
           },
-          "additionalHeaders": { // allows additional, non-standard headers specific to the request (optional) "<header>": { // makes the <header> available for transport "isRequired": true, // marks the attribute to be required on each request (optional) "type": "string" // headers are always strings }
-          },
           "usesPermissions": [
             "<scope>Read" // A `Read` level permission is needed. <scope> describes and abstract scope, e.g. media => mediaRead
           ],
           "additionalHeaders": { // additional headers which might need to be sent with the request (optional) "<someHeaderName>": {
-              "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request "type": "string" // its type
+              "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request (optional) "type": "string" // its type
             }
           }